 Owned By: Town of Norwell

-Until 2019, this landmark was referred as the “Gundalow.”
+Until 2019, this landmark was referred to in our publications as the “Gundalow.”
 A gundalow is a small barge employed in the harvesting of salt marsh hay.
 Local lore claimed (incorrectly) that the wreck of the North River Ferry was instead a gundalow.

 Beginning around 1644, Elisha Bisbee of Scituate operated a ferry at this site.
 His son kept a tavern nearby.
 Bisbee’s Ferry was also known as The Upper Ferry.
 Later, when the Oakman family took over, it was known as Oakman’s Ferry (1760-1770).
 John Tolman was the last person to operate the ferry, beginning in 1770.
 The site was also a landing for packet ships.
 Tolman became the toll keeper when the first bridge at this site was constructed, in 1801.
 It was a drawbridge, which was necessary to permit the passage of the large vessels built in the shipyards upriver.
 After Tolman, Hatch Tilden became the toll collector.
 He lived in a house to the east of the bridge on the Marshfield side, and held this position for 40 years.